In this post, I show you how to identify predatory journals using the useful tool “Compass to Publish”.

 This post will get you through how “Compass to Publish” works.

-How Does Compass to Publish (Beta Version) Tool Works
+How Does Compass to Publish Tool Works

 You can determine the degree of authenticity of a journal by answering the questions of the online test.